FederatedAI/FATE/doc/develop_guide.md

 This step is needed only when this module is federated, which means there exist information interaction between different parties.
 Note that this json file should be put under the fold federatedml/transfer_variable_conf.
-In the json file, first thing you need to do is to define the name of the transfer_variable object, for example, like "SecureAddExampleTransferVariable".
+In the json file, first thing you need to do is to define the name of the transfer_variable object, for example, like "HeteroLRTransferVariable".
 Secondly, define the transfer_variables.
 The transfer_variable include three fields:

 a. variable name.
 b. src: should be one of "guest", "host", "arbiter", it stands for where interactive information is sending from.
 c. "dst": list, should be some combinations of "guest", "host", "arbiter", defines where the interactive information is sending to.

-The following is the content of "secure_add_example.json".
+The following is the content of "hetero_lr.json".

     {
-      "SecureAddExampleTransferVariable": {
+      "HeteroLRTransferVariable": {
-        "guest_share": {
+        "paillier_pubkey": {
-          "src": "guest",
+          "src": "arbiter",
           "dst": [
-            "host"
+            "host",
+            "guest"
           ]
         },
-        "host_share": {
+        "batch_data_index": {
-          "src": "host",
+          "src": "guest",
           "dst": [
-              "guest"
+            "host"
           ]
         },
-        "host_sum": {
-           "src": "host",
-           "dst": [
-             "guest"
-           ]
-        }
+        ...
       }
     }
  After finish writing this json file, run the python program of federatedml/util/transfer_variable_generator.py, you will get a transfer_variable python class object, in federatedml/util/transfer_variable/xxx_transfer_variable.py, xxx is the file name of this json file.